medialize/sass.js/Readme.md

 ```

 After cloning this repository you can run `grunt libsass:prepare libsass:build` (explained below) and then run sass.js off its source files by running [`sass.source.html`](sass.source.html)

-> Note: you need to have run `grunt libsass:prepare libsass:build` before this is possible

 ```html
 <!-- you need to compile libsass.js first using `grunt libsass:prepare libsass:build` -->